 Students who wish to participate on school teams should show by their work habits and effort that they are serious about their learning.
-TDChristian's athletic program and its co-ed intramural hockey league will begin once it is safe to do so.

-Homework Club
+Homework Club/Help

-Weekly, from Monday to Thursday, usually from 2:25 to 4:30 p.m. designated teachers and staff provide students with homework and learning help.
+Normally, on Tuesday and Thursday from 2:35 to 4:15 p.m. designated teachers and staff provide students with learning and homework help.
 Attendance will be taken in Edsby.
-Students must the leave school by 4:30 p.m.
+Students must leave school by 4:20 p.m.
 For more information, contact Resource.